 Prep the ingredients for cheesy ziti

 Dice one onion and one green pepper then put the Instant Pot on saute.
+Add a small amount of oil to the pot for cooking.
 Cook until softened, about two-three minutes.
 I like to put a little salt and pepper on them.
 Next, add the minced garlic to saute for about a minute.
 Then add the Italian sausage and ground beef to cook until no longer pink.
 Add the oregano, pepper, salt, and hot red pepper flakes to the meat while it cooks.